chris54721/OpenMCAuthenticator/README.md

 ```

 ###Invalidate
-Use `OpenMCAuthenticator.invalidate` to invalidate the given access token for the account.
+Use `OpenMCAuthenticator.invalidate` to invalidate the given access token.
+**The client token has to be the same to the one returned when getting the access token!** See the [Client tokens](https://github.com/Chris54721/OpenMCAuthenticator#client-tokens) section for more info.
 ```
 try {
-  boolean success = OpenMCAuthenticator.invalidate("accessToken");
+  boolean success = OpenMCAuthenticator.invalidate("accessToken", "clientToken");
 } catch(ResponseException e) {
   // handle exception
 }